jdrenka/GAN-Face-Generator/README.md

 ## AI Face Generator
+- Created by Justin Drenka

+## Functionality
 - Created python script to train GAN based on public face image dataset
-- Simple flask server to display a unique generated face image based on our trained GAN model.
+- Simple flask server displays a unique generated face image based on our trained GAN model.
 - Each refresh produces a new image.

 ## Google Slides Presentation for Class